Skip to Main Content

 • Compare multiple quotes: Every auto insurance company calculates rates differently, and these systems change.
 Regularly comparing quotes can help you find the best coverage at the most competitive price in a shifting market.

-• Bundle your policies: If you also have a home, renters or life insurance policy (or another type of insurance).
+• Bundle your policies: If you also have a home, renters or motorcycle insurance policy (or another type of insurance), you may be able to get a discounted premium on each policy by purchasing them from the same insurer.

 • Reduce your mileage: Driving less than the average annual mileage reduces your risk of accidents.
 If you’re able to work from home, carpool or switch to another form of transportation, you may qualify for a lower rate based on your mileage.